 The Hisonic Signature Series LXG-20 is a slightly smaller 10-inch diameter drum practice pad.
 The manufacturing has created a noticeable production odor when sitting at this pad which might not be to every buyer’s liking.
 Nonetheless, it’s a suitable smaller pad for practicing.

-The practice pad comes with its own tri-legged stand.
+The practice pad comes with its tri-legged stand.
 The stand’s height is adjustable from 20-inches to 32-inches depending on the seated height of the drummer.
-There are small rubberized stoppers to prevent the stand from sliding around, however, they’re significantly smaller than with other provided stands with some drum practice pads received in this guide.
+There are small rubberized stoppers to prevent the stand from sliding around, however, they’re significantly smaller than other provided stands with some drum practice pads received in this guide.
 It’s also not as easy to put together with some buyers having trouble figuring out how to do it.
 It has a pivot point that tends to work loose and it’s not as sturdy as it might be.
 Nevertheless, the practice pad can be placed on a table and used that way too.

 The pair of drum sticks provided are size 5A which suits people with larger hands a little better than people with smaller ones.